maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

 ---------------------------------------------------

 #.
 If the participant is a veil-wearing female:
-    - sign on door
+    - place sign on door
-    - block door with the isolation found behind the laser scan room door
+    - block door with the isolation screen found behind the laser scan room door

 #.
 Welcoming the participant and providing them with explanations
     - [WELCOME] Thank you for joining our study.
 Is this your first time in the MEG?